Jonathan2251/lbd/source/gpu.rst

 - Generate Vertex Array VAOs and bind VAOs[0].

+  (glGenVertexArrays( NumVAOs, VAOs ); glBindVertexArray( VAOs[Triangles] );
+  glCreateBuffers( NumBuffers, Buffers );)
+  A vertex-array object holds various data related to a collection of vertices.
+  Those data are stored in buffer objects and managed by the currently bound vertex-array object.

+  - glBindBuffer( GL_ARRAY_BUFFER, Buffers[ArrayBuffer] );

+    Because there are many different places where buffer objects can be in OpenGL, when we bind a buffer, we need to specify which what we’d like to use it for.
+In our example, because we’re storing vertex data into the buffer, we use GL_ARRAY_BUFFER.
+The place where the buffer is bound is known as the binding target.

 - According counter clockwise rule in previous section, Triangle Primitives are defined in varaible vertices.
 After binding OpenGL VBO Buffers[0] to vertices, vertices data will send to memory of